curedao/docs/constitution/3-platform.md

 ## 3. The Platform

-This chapter describes the functional description of the proposed software platform and plugin framework to be developed in more detail.
+###  Functional Scope
+The functional scope of the platform includes:
+- aggregation
+- managing
+- processing
+- storage

-The scope is the development is functionalities for the aggregation, managing, processing, and storage of health data from different sources.
+of health data from different sources.

+### Primary goal
-The goal is to achieve better interoperability, portability, availability, analysis, security of the data, and a basic technology layer suitable for many applications that can be built on top of it:
+Create a basic foundational technology layer suitable for any digital health application providing better interoperability, portability, availability, analysis, security of the data.

+### Use Cases
+* EHR Systems for healthcare providers
 * User-centered dashboards for personal health management
-* Direct-to-customer and value-based health care
 * Data sharing with doctors, health coaches, or family members
 * Decentralized clinical trial platforms (e.g. BYOD wearable)
 * Patient recruitment services for clinical trials